aliyanarman/pyStacks/README.md

 ## What it is

 Data cleaning in pandas is repetitive, `str.strip()`, `fillna()`, `pd.to_datetime()` calls appear in every project.
-The logic is not complex — but writing it, ordering it correctly, and making it readable takes time.
+The logic is not complex - but writing it, ordering it correctly, and making it readable takes time.

-pyStacks sits in front of that process.
+In pyStacks.
 You load a dataset, click through columns, configure what needs to happen to each one, and get back a `.ipynb` file with the pandas code already written.
 The notebook has one cell per transform, one comment per cell, sequential execution counts, and automatic verification cells after operations like null drops and type casts.

 It runs entirely in the browser.
 One HTML file, no server, no install.